AURA-99999999999/Major-Project/frontend/ARCHITECTURE.md

 ## Overview

-The DeciBel music player uses a centralized state management pattern with React Context API.
+The Aura music player uses a centralized state management pattern with React Context API.
 All player state lives in a single `PlayerContext`, ensuring that all views (mini player, full player, queue, etc.) stay perfectly in sync.

 ## Core Architecture